City of district significance (Ukraine)

-Cities of district significance are automatically considered as "small cities", a status which is recognized by a few normative acts of the Verkhovna Rada, the Ukrainian parliament.
-Ukrainian law designates these populated places with populations of up to 50,000.
+Cities of district significance are automatically considered as "small cities", a status which is recognized by a few normative acts of the Verkhovna Rada.
+Ukrainian law designates these places with populations of up to 50,000.
 In 2008, the average population of a city of district significance was 13,400.
-Small cities can belong to one of several specific economic categories, often having a regional transportation significance, important local industry, or an important historical and tourist attraction.
+Small cities can belong to one of several specific economic categories, often having a regional transportation significance, important local industry, or an important historical or tourist attraction.